alephcloud/hs-configuration-tools/README.md

 If the parsed configuration value is 'Null' the resulting function constantly returns `Nothing`.
 Otherwise

-*   then function does an pointwise update using the `FromJSON` instance for `a -> a` when applied to `Just a` and
+*   the function does an pointwise update using the `FromJSON` instance for `a -> a` when applied to `Just a` and
-*   the function returns uses the `FromJSON` instance for `a` to return the parsed `a` value when applied to 'Nothing'.
+*   the function uses the `FromJSON` instance for `a` to return the parsed `a` value when applied to 'Nothing'.

 The `FromJSON a` instance may either require that the parsed configuration fully specifies the value of `a` (and raise a failure otherwise) or the `FromJSON a`